The above is a GREAT poster set sold by Really Good Stuff! Here is the link:

 - Problem–Solution.
 In the problem–solution text structure, the writer states a problem or poses a question followed by a solution or answer in the text.
 There is a sequence in this kind of text: first the problems and then the solutions.

-Above in purple came from. . .
+Above information came from. . .

 Dymock, Susan, and Tom Nicholson. ““High 5!”
 Strategies to Enhance Comprehension of Expository Text.”
 The Reading Teacher 64.3 (2010): 166-78.
 Web.